The Profit and Loss Account

 The Profit and Loss statement (P&L) is generally prepared annually and forms part of the accounting documents a limited company and sole trader need to produce to satisfy the tax authorities.

-Anyone can prepare the statement although most businesses choose an accountant and is part of the general bookkeeping set which also includes a Balance Sheet and cash flow forecast.
-The general headings include gross profit, net profit, operation profit and profit before tax.
-You can prepare a simple P&L yourself by developing an excel spreadsheet using the sample headings that are shown below.
+Anyone can prepare the statement, although most businesses choose an accountant to ensure accuracy.
+The P&L belongs to the general bookkeeping set of accounts that also includes a Balance Sheet and cash flow forecast.
+The key headings include sales, expenses, and profit before tax.

 Example Profit and Loss and Notes

 Here's an example and format of a profit and loss account that shows the standard headings and the notes for further analysis.